awesomemotive/google-analytics-for-wordpress/readme.txt

 = Trunk =
 * Fixed a minor bug in the GA admin
 * Fixed a minor bug in frontend when using 'Host ga.js locally'
+* Fixed a bug in displaying version information

 = 4.3.3 =